Christian-Schefe/Yeast/README.md

-# Yeast: YAML Encoding And Serialization Toolkit
+# Yeast: Your Easily Accessible Serialization Toolkit

-This Unity package provides a set of utility functions and classes for working with YAML files in Unity projects.
+This Unity package provides a set of utility functions and classes for working with JSON files in Unity projects.

 ## Features

-- Parsing and serializing YAML files
+- Parsing and serializing JSON files
-- Easy integration with Unity's asset pipeline
-- Support for custom YAML tags and anchors
-- Error handling and validation for YAML files

 ## Installation

-To install the Unity YAML Utility Package, follow these steps:
+To install the package, follow these steps:

 1. Open your Unity project.
 2. Go to the **Package Manager** window.